 The Conference on Retroviruses and Opportunistic Infections (CROI) is the preeminent HIV research meeting in the world and attracts more than 4,000 HIV/AIDS research leaders internationally.
 The goal of the conference is to provide a forum for researchers to translate their laboratory and clinical findings into tangible progress against the HIV pandemic.
 CROI has facilitated the presentation of important discoveries in the field, thereby ultimately accelerating progress in HIV/AIDS research.
-Qualified journalists may apply for media credentials to attend the conference and will be admitted on a space-available basis.
+Qualified journalists may apply for media credentials to attend the Conference on Retroviruses and Opportunistic Infections (CROI) and will be admitted on a space-available basis.

 CROI press conferences will be webcast live and will be available for playback.

 Complimentary registration is provided to a limited number of qualified journalists who apply for media credentials and register in advance to attend the conference.
-There is no on-site registration for the conference.
+There is no onsite registration for the conference.
 Journalists who meet conference media registration criteria will be accredited on a space-available basis.
 For more information, see the Media Accreditation & Registration page.